-Skill sets are structured sets of courses designed to meet the technical skill competencies of a specific occupation.
-Skill sets provide adults with short-term programs of study.
-Skill sets are designed to meet job performance needs within Eastern's service district.
-Each skill set is structured as a distinct "mini-curriculum" that specifically identifies competencies or skills mastered.
-Skill Set Certifications may be applied toward the completion of a related degree or certificate program.
+Micro-credentials are structured sets of courses designed to meet the technical skill competencies of a specific occupation.
+Micro-credentials provide adults with short-term programs of study.
+Micro-credentials are designed to meet job performance needs within Eastern's service district.

+Each Micro-credential is structured as a distinct "minicurriculum" that specifically identifies competencies or skills mastered.
+MICRO-CREDENTIAL Certifications may be applied toward the completion of a related degree or certificate program.